 “Not everything that can be counted counts, and not everything that counts can be counted.”

-This counting effort had no decision-making intent or ultimate purpose.
+Unfortunately this counting effort had no decision-making intent or ultimate purpose.
 In other words it had no practical information value.
 (Sorry kids, the truth hurts).

 Yes, the pursuit fulfilled an intrinsic motivation to count things.
 It satisfied a curiosity.
 It presented a challenge.
 It mastered skills.
 It was teamwork.
 It was competition.
 It completed tasks.
 It ticked boxes.
 It passed the time.
 It was fun.

-These things aren’t the same as decision value.
+But these things aren’t the same as decision value.

 We could try to justify the decision value in retrospect; a choice between 8 or 10 coat pegs or a trip to the charity shop.
 But most of the measurement investment was simply a sunk cost with a near-zero return.